AshtonSnapp/rouge/docs/book/2_types.md

 | 64-bit | `ulong`  | `long`  |
 | arch.  | `uint`   | `int`   |

 The final two types are unique.
 Unlike the others, which have a fixed size on all platforms, the `uint` and `int` types are dependent on the platform the runtime is being ran on.
 On 32-bit systems, the `uint` and `int` types are equivalent to the `uword` and `word` types respectively.
 Likewise, they are equivalent to the `ulong` and `long` types on 64-bit systems.
-Type inferrence will prefer the `int` type.
+Type inferrence (which we will discuss in the next chapter) will prefer the `int` type.
 Moving along though, each size of integer can only hold certain values.
 This is as follows, with the knowledge that the unsigned minimum value is _always_ 0:

 | # Bits | Unsigned Maximum     | Signed Minimum       | Signed Maximum       |
 | ------ | -------------------- | -------------------- | -------------------- |